Sporting heroes | National Library of Australia (NLA)

 Para-athletes

-In 2010, the APC signed an agreement with the National Library of Australia to record the oral histories of a number of the people who were responsible for the growth and success of Paralympic sport in Australia.
-This oral history project will underpin a broader Australian Centre for Paralympic Studies project to capture and preserve the history of Paralympic sport.
+In 2010, the APC signed an agreement with the National Library of Australia to record oral histories from key figures in the growth of Paralympic sport in Australia.
+This oral history project supports a broader initiative to document and preserve the history of Paralympic sport.

 Listen to their stories